We hate reading that as marketers. But sometimes it really is like that. For marketing’s biggest questions, the answer is: it depends.

 - Promotional or not

 But there are some general stats about emails you can pull from.
-There are more than 293,600,000 sent per day in 2020.
-While much of that is sent without collecting data it also means there’s still an enormous chunk of data floating around about the ideal lengths of email copy.
+There were more than 293,600,000 sent per day in 2020.
+While much of that is sent without collecting data, there’s still an enormous chunk of data floating around about the ideal lengths of email copy.
 We’ve collected a pile of statistics about email length for you to sort through.

 It Depends on